klahrich/chiefhustler/content/posts/what-i-learned-2021.md

 - Growth with a moat: $PNG.V

-Be sure to treat each stock according to the category it belongs to (sizing, holding period, price paid, tax vs non-tax account, etc.)
+Be sure to treat each stock according to the category it belongs to (timing, sizing, holding period, price paid, tax vs non-tax account, etc.)